YouTube offers creators new ways to make a buck (and do some good)

 Super Stickers are animated sticker packs with themes—such as gaming, sports, and cooking—that fans can pay to use during live streams.
 They join Super Chat, which lets fans pay to highlight their messages during streams and which YouTube says is now in use on 90,000 channels.

-The Merch feature feature, which lets creators sell physical goods such as T-shirts, started with one partner, Teespring.
+The Merch feature, which lets creators sell physical goods such as T-shirts, started with one partner, Teespring.
 Now it’s getting additional ones, including Crowdmade and Rooster Teeth, and is opening up to more creators.

 Multiple-tier paid Channel Memberships build on a major announcement at last year’s Vidcon.
 Instead of a single $4.99-a-month plan for fans, creators can now offer up to six different levels of membership.
 Mohan says that the Fine Brothers, whose React entertainment channel is nearing 20 million subscribers, increased their revenue sixfold by adding a second tier.